 Ehrenburg Castle is currently one of the few fully furnished castles from the 12th century in South Tyrol.
 The magnificent castle stands on a small hill at the foot of the Monghezzo mountain in Casteldarne near Chienes.
 As the castle is now privately owned, it can unfortunately only be admired from the outside.

-Brunico Castle was built around the middle of the 13th century on a hill, above the town of Brunico.
+Castel Brunico was built around the middle of the 13th century on a hill, above the town of Brunico.
 Since July 2011, the castle has hosted the fifth Messner Mountain Museum, the MMM Ripa, which is dedicated to the people of the mountains.

 The MMM Corones, the sixth branch of the Messner Mountain Museum, is located at 2,275 m in Plan de Corones and offers an exceptional view over the surrounding Dolomites.
 It is dedicated to traditional alpinism, the ultimate type of mountain climbing.

 The Concordia 2000 Peace Bell in Plan de Corones is a tribute to all those who have contributed to the development of Plan de Corones.
 Inside the pointed bell tower hangs the Concordia 2000, a bell weighing more than 16 tonnes, which was designed by the Val Gardena-born artist Paul de Doss-Moroder and made by the Oberascher bell foundry in Salzburg.